Seven Network: News and current affairs

-The Seven Network's news service is called Seven News (formerly Australian Television News (ATVN) and Seven National News).
-After trailing for many decades to Nine News (previously National Nine News) and 10 News First (previously Ten Eyewitness News, Ten News at Five, Ten Evening News and Ten News: First at Five) in most markets, Seven rebounded effective from February 2005 onwards, and claimed to be Australia's number one television news and current affairs service.
-Seven News produces Sunrise, The Morning Show, Weekend Sunrise, Seven Morning News, Seven Afternoon News, Seven News (the flagship locally produced 6 pm bulletins) and The Latest: Seven News.
+Seven Network's news service is called Seven News (formerly Australian Television News (ATVN) and Seven National News).
+After trailing for many decades to Nine News (previously National Nine News) and 10 News (previously Ten Eyewitness News and 10 News First) in most markets, Seven rebounded effective from February 2005 onwards, and claimed to be Australia's number one television news and current affairs service.
+Seven News produces Sunrise, The Morning Show, Weekend Sunrise, Seven's National News at Noon, Seven Afternoon News, Seven News (the flagship locally produced 6 pm bulletins) and Seven News: Spotlight.
 During the early hours of 4 am to 6 am, Seven rebroadcasts some of American television network NBC's news and current affairs programming, including Today and Meet the Press.
 Since 1988, Seven also adopted NBC News' main theme, The Mission, as the theme for Seven's news programming.

-Exclusive contracts with NBC News, ITN and TV3 (New Zealand) for international news coverage.
+Exclusive contracts with NBC News, ITN and Three (New Zealand) for international news coverage.

 In recent years, under the guidance of former long-time Nine News chief Peter Meakin, Seven's news and current affairs division has produced more locally focused content, which has been lifting ratings for key markets such as Sydney and Melbourne.
 Since February 2005, the ratings of Deal or No Deal, Seven News and Today Tonight have gradually increased.
 Seven News was the highest-rating news service nationally in both the 2005 and 2006 ratings seasons.
 A key aspect of Seven's recent ratings dominance in news and current affairs has been attributed to Deal or No Deals (and, since late 2015, The Chase Australia) top rating audience, which provides Seven News with a large lead-in audience.
 Between 2007 and 2010 inclusive, Seven News completed a clean sweep across the five capital cities in terms of being the most watched 6 pm news bulletin.
-On 5 July 2008, Channel Seven introduced a watermark on news and current affairs programmes.
+On 5 July 2008, Seven introduced a watermark on news and current affairs programmes.